 PayPal.
 Don’t just use your PayPal account to make purchases eBay; use it to send money transfers as well.

 Do you need to send an emergency cash transfer to Belgium?
 Maybe you need to send an urgent transfer to a friend who is vacationing in Belgium and has had their wallet stolen?

 There are several companies that can get your funds to Belgium within minutes, but just be wary of the fact that you will need to be willing to pay a bit extra for this service.
 High fees and sometimes lower exchange rates will apply, so check the fine print closely before committing to a transaction.

 Tips for picking up cash in Belgium

-- Avoid picking up cash a night if possible
+Avoid picking up cash at night if possible.

-- Avoid carrying the cash on your person for any longer than is completely necessary
+Avoid carrying the cash on your person for any longer than is necessary.

 Julia Cameron is a writer and editor who has experience in finance, mergers and acquisitions, content marketing and immigration law.
 She has a passion for interior design and an affinity for Old Florida, where she lives with her family.

 How likely would you be to recommend finder to a friend or colleague?

 Our goal is to create the best possible product, and your thoughts, ideas and suggestions play a major role in helping us identify opportunities to improve.